MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: Circuit Theory & Network

-5. In a R-L-C series circuit, if the capacitive reactance is greater than the inductive reactance, then the power factor will be –
+5. In a R-L-C series circuit, if the inductive reactance is greater than the capacitive reactance, then the power factor will be –

 6 / 20